thirdknife/bazelflask/README.md

 2. Reopen in devcontainer.

 3. Flask application should be built upon container being ready.
-After its ready run the following command and it shoudl start the application.
+After its ready run the following command and it should start the application asking you to open in browser if port was forwarded correctly.
    ```bash
    make run
    ```